 Trip and Fall Cases

-Trip and fall cases really fall into two main categories: (1) uneven surfaces where people walk, including bunched carpets, step-offs in floors, differentials between sidewalk slabs, or cracked, uneven, or deteriorated sidewalks or pavement, or uneven steps or stairs, and (2) objects left on the ground or floor where people are prone to trip over them.
+At Michaels & Smolak, experience has taught our Syracuse trip-and-fall lawyers that these type of cases generally fall into two main categories: (1) uneven surfaces where people walk, including bunched carpets, step-offs in floors, differentials between sidewalk slabs, or cracked, uneven, or deteriorated sidewalks or pavement, or uneven steps or stairs, and (2) objects left on the ground or floor where people are prone to trip over them.

 Whether your case involves an uneven or cracked walking surface or an object left where you tripped over it, the rules of law are essentially the same.
 In every trip and fall case, the main issue distills to this: Did the property owner take "reasonable" measures to (1) prevent the tripping hazard from being there; (2) inspect or check for tripping hazards or other dangerous conditions; and (3) remove or fix the tripping hazard promptly when it was first noticed.
 In a trip and fall cases, the premises owner is liable only if he failed to take "reasonable" measures to assure that his property was "reasonably" safe.
 The main issue, then, is what is "reasonable".
 Juries differ about what is "reasonable", so these cases are sometimes hard to predict.